The Blind Spot in Your Climate Strategy: Why TCFD Needs TNFD

 Prepare integrated disclosures.

-Organizations have spent years building TCFD muscle.
-TNFD is not a new exercise, it is the missing analytical layer that makes that muscle functional.
+Organizations have spent years developing expertise with TCFD.
+TNFD is not a separate task; it is the missing layer that makes this expertise truly effective.

-At Futureproof Solutions, we help companies move from insight to action through integrated climate and nature risk assessments tailored to their value chains.
+At Futureproof Solutions, we help companies turn insights into action by providing integrated climate and nature risk assessments that fit their value chains.